sunfireforge/wc/README.md

-# wc - water closet simulator
+# wc - world computer

-wc is an advanced simulation of what it might be like to live in a toilet, like.. umm.. seattle.
+wc is a simulation of what it might be like to be an AI in a socially diverse city. agents will permutate component parts to find the most successful traits based on a emergent social heirarchey and system of reward.

-the goal? prove me wrong!

 inital design will be a text based mud with a queable limited turn based game loop (no gui/graphics) all game world mechanics will be atleast based on simple (not deep) neural networks